 “The educational system of a country is worthless unless it [revolutionizes the social order].
 Men of scholarship, and prophetic insight, must show us the right way and lead us into light which is shining brighter and brighter.”

-For the past few years, I’ve been questioning the current conditions of our Public School System—not just the cyclical acts of violence (Stoneman Douglas High School) but the overall formula within western education.
-Many parents are openly voicing their frustrations about how unprepared their children are for the next grade level, and the relevance of certain subjects that are being forced upon them have also become an issue.
+For the past few years, I’ve been questioning the current conditions of our Public School System—not just the cyclical acts of violence (Stoneman Douglas High School) but the overall formula.
+Many parents are openly voicing their frustrations about how unprepared their children are for the next grade level, and the relevance of certain subjects that are being forced on them have also become an issue.
 It’s to the point where many are looking for other alternatives to educate their kids, and I can’t say that I blame them.

 According to The Odyssey, public education in the United States is in dire need of an overhaul.
 Standardized testing, the concept of learning for a test, creates a “read and regurgitate” mentality; it shows a single way of teaching and stifles creativity.
 Budget cuts in the arts, physical education, and music courses are being cut from the curriculum because there’s no money to fund them.
 Teachers aren’t paid enough to care about their students, so they just teach them to pass tests; which creates distrust between teachers and students, as well as high levels of disinterests on both ends.
 And the attendance policy and school hours, particularly for high school students, have become extremely problematic; some high school students have to get up at 5:00 am just to be at school by 7:00 am, which can cause a safety hazard.